Learn how to tap a maple tree at home with just a few basic supplies for a delicious sweet treat!

 Often when we think of home sugaring we think of sugar maples.
-However, so many other trees can also be tapped for syrup making.
-Get prepared for tapping by gathering supplies and learning the steps before the season begins.
+However, any maple variety (and a few other trees as well) can also be tapped for syrup making right in the average backyard.

 When to Tap